Welcome to the BLSA. As an organization of alumni, families, faculty, and friends of BLS, we unite to support our beloved school and one another.

 We believe in supporting Boston Latin School in its constant and always evolving quest for excellence in serving as a beacon of opportunity for individual advancement.
 Toward that end, we further affirm our belief in:

 Giving to BLS and BLSA – Financial contributions are critical to be able to supply much needed resources to BLS and allow us to offer a wide array of programs and services to alumni.
-The generosity of BLS alumni, parents and friends makes all the difference each year, providing invaluable support for the school’s most important priorities as well as activities that reaffirm the lifelong connection of our alumni.
+The generosity of BLS alumni, parents, and friends makes all the difference each year, providing invaluable support for the school’s most important priorities as well as activities that reaffirm the lifelong connection to BLS.
 Secure online giving is just a click away.Outreach – The BLSA website features the latest news and events 24/7.
-Print publications like Gratiae, our report of giving, along with the BLSA Bulletin, our magazine for alumni and friends, help you feel a present day connection to alma mater and fellow alumni.
-Make sure we have your preferred e-mail on file so you don't miss an edition our quarterly electronic newsletter, @blsa, and test your knowledge with our Points of Pride contest.
-The Association has also created social media channels like LinkedIn, Facebook and Twitter @blsalumni to help everyone stay connected.
+The BLSA Bulletin, our magazine for alumni and friends, helps you feel a present day connection to alma mater.
+Make sure we have your preferred e-mail on file so you don't miss an edition of our electronic newsletter, @blsa, and test your knowledge with our Points of Pride contest.
+The Association has also created social media channels like LinkedIn, Facebook , Instagram, and Twitter @bls1635blsa to help everyone stay connected.

 Events – The Association sponsors a variety of gatherings throughout the year.
 These range from casual get-togethers to more formal events.
-Whether it is Reunion Weekend, a regional chapter gathering or the Celebration of Latin School in the fall, there are many places to reconnect with familiar faces or make new friends along the way.
+Whether it's Reunion Weekend or the Celebration of Latin School in the fall, there are many places to reconnect with familiar faces or make new friends along the way.

-Saturday Success School – For more than 15 years, the Saturday Success School program in the McCarthy Institute for Transition & Support has been a key component in lowering the traditional attrition rate and helping students find their place at BLS, filling academic gaps, raising confidence levels and encouraging students to take more responsibility for their own learning.
+Saturday Success School – For more than 15 years, the Saturday Success School program in the McCarthy Institute for Transition & Support has been a key component in lowering the traditional attrition rate and helping students find their place at BLS, filling academic gaps, raising confidence levels, and encouraging students to take more responsibility for their own learning.
 Alumni volunteers provide individual instruction to students.
-To volunteer, contact McCarthy Center Director Michael Giordano '84 at (617) 635-8895 ext.
+To volunteer, contact McCarthy Center Director Rose Delorme-Metayer '07 at (617) 635-8895 ext.
 213.

 The Exam School Initiative (ESI) – This summer/fall program strives to bridge the gap for students in underrepresented elementary and middle schools to gain admission and achieve success at one of the three Boston exam schools.
 The ESI is funded by BPS, the Mayor's Office, along with additional support coming from generous alumni, parent, and friend donations via the BLSA.